Heidi BosticDepartment Chair and Professor of French

 B.A., University of Nebraska at Omaha

-Eighteenth-century French literature and culture, women writers, contemporary French thought, the work of Luce Irigaray, narrative studies
+Eighteenth-century French literature and culture, women writers, contemporary French thought, the work of Luce Irigaray, narrative studies, collaboration across the sciences and humanities

 Intermediate French, French Literature, Business French, Topics in Francophone Cultures, The Individual and Society, Technology in Literature and Film, French Women Writers, French for Reading, French Composition and Conversation, French Language and Culture